nehanavrange/LearningJava/README.md

 Synchronization in Java:
 ------------------------
 --> controlling the access of multiple threads to any shared resource.

 --> without synchronization RaceConditon will occur.

-    see example: multithreading.RaceCondition code
+    see example: multithreading.RaceCondition source code in src folder

 The synchronization is mainly used to

 1. To prevent thread interference.

 2. To prevent consistency problem.

 Thread Synchronization:
 -----------------------
-There are two types of thread synchronization mutual exclusive and inter-thread communication.
+There are two types of thread synchronization

+mutual exclusive and inter-thread communication.

 Mutual Exclusive:
 -----------------
 preventing threads from interfering with one another while sharing data.

 This can be done by three ways in java:

 1. Synchronized method:

 Synchronized method is used to lock an object for any shared resource.

 When a thread invokes a synchronized method, it automatically acquires the lock for that object and releases it when the thread completes its task.

+ see example: multithreading.synchronization source code in src folder

 2. Synchronized block:

 Synchronized block can be used to perform synchronization on any specific resource of the method.

 Suppose you have 100 lines of code in your method, but you want to synchronize only 8 lines, you can use synchronized block.

 3. static synchronization.

 Cooperation (Inter-thread communication in java)